Frequently Asked Questions (FAQs)

 The term Career Services Provider refers to an individual who has successfully completed an NCDA training program.
 Career Services Provider replaced the term Career Development Facilitator in 2017 for NCDA's training program.
 The Center for Credentialing and Education (CCE) added the word Global to Career Development Facilitator to reflect the growing popularity of this credential.
 The GCDF credential is now available in several countries.
 The credential remains the same in the United States.

 This title designates individuals working in a variety of career development settings.
-Under supervision from a qualified counselor, a GCDF may serve as a career group facilitator, job search trainer, career resource center coordinator, career coach, career development case manager, intake interviewer, occupational and labor market information resource person, human resource career development coordinator, employment/placement specialist, or workforce development staff persons.
+A career service provider may serve as a career group facilitator, job search trainer, career resource center coordinator, career coach, career development case manager, intake interviewer, occupational and labor market information resource person, human resource career development coordinator, employment/placement specialist, or workforce development staff persons.

 I have been working in the career development field for several years but have not taken any specific coursework or training.
 Where can I get the required training for the credential?